Spiritual Direction Groups

 While each group has its own focus and format, most spiritual direction groups include:

-Guidance from me as the facilitator to maintain sacred space
+• Guidance from me as the facilitator to maintain a safe space

 Groups typically meet monthly for 2-2.5 hours.
 Most groups involve a commitment of 9 months to allow trust and depth to develop among participants.